TrustCloud KYC

 FAQS

-The KYC (Know your Customer) check is the mandatory process of identifying, verifying and analysing the risk of the client’s identity when making a transaction, opening an account and periodically over time for security matters.
-In short, it is a corporate practice to curb the incorporation of clients who may commit crimes through the company or who may become insolvent.
+The KYC (Know Your Customer) check is the mandatory process of identifying, verifying and analysing the risk of a client’s identity when making a transaction, opening an account, and periodically over time.
+In short, it is a corporate practice to curb the onboarding of clients who may commit crimes through the company or who may become insolvent.
 It is therefore closely related to sectors such as banking and insurance.

 How safe is KYC?

-KYC is a necessary process for banks, financial institutions and money transfer companies of all sizes, as well as for insurance companies and all those where customer identity is critical.
-A company failing to follow the KYC regulations can result in regulatory risks, such as losing licenses and potential substantial fines.
+KYC is a necessary process for banks, financial institutions and money transfer companies of all sizes, as well as for insurance companies and any organisation where customer identity is critical.
+Failing to follow KYC regulations can result in regulatory risks, such as losing licences and facing substantial fines.

 What are the three basic components of a good KYC strategy?